Hudson’s liveliest, largest, and most colorful event of the year, celebrating 21 years!

 Trucks will be re-routed around the city for the evening.
 Cars can use all open entry points to the City, but Warren Street will be closed to all traffic from 5-8pm.

 All City municipal parking lots will be available for parking.
-This includes lots on Warren, Union and Warren Streets, the John L. Edwards Elementary School, the Consolidated Firehouse at 7th and Washington, and the waterfront lots at the Henry Hudson Riverfront Park.
+This includes lots on Columbia, Union and Warren Streets, the John L. Edwards Elementary School, the Consolidated Firehouse at 7th and Washington, and the waterfront lots at the Henry Hudson Riverfront Park.
 All County lots on Columbia and State Streets will also be available.
 Paid parking is available at the hospital’s parking garage at the top of Columbia Street and at the Amtrak long-term parking lot on Front Street, across from the station.

 Please do not park in privately-owned lots without permission from the owner.
 We recommend that you dress warmly and arrive early to secure a parking spot.

-Please Join Us in Thanking Our Supporters
+Please Join Us in Thanking Our Supporters for Winter Walk 2017

 Winter Walk wouldn’t be possible without the generous support of our many sponsors and supporters.